bagder/daniel.haxx.se/about.md

 In the beginning of 2025 I was awarded the European Open Source Achievement Award at a grand award ceremony in Brussels, Belgium, and at the same time I accepted becoming the first *president* of the newly founded organization called the European Open Source Academy.
-It's misson is to elevate and acknowlede outstanding contributions to Open Source Software and Hardware in Europe.
+Its mission is to elevate and acknowledge outstanding contributions to Open Source Software and Hardware in Europe.
 Something I of course want to help facilitate.

 Part of their motivation said: